RasmussenLab/pimms/README.md

 papermill 01_0_split_data.ipynb --help-notebook
 papermill 01_1_train_vae.ipynb --help-notebook
 ```
-> :warning: Mistyped argument names won't throw an error when using papermill, but a warning is printed on the console thanks to my contributions:)
+> ⚠️ Mistyped argument names won't throw an error when using papermill, but a warning is printed on the console thanks to my contributions:)

 ## Setup workflow and development environment